mohitpai/journey-optimizer.en/help/using/configuration/dmarc-record-update.md

 Consequently, Adobe strongly recommends you ensure that you have DMARC record set up for all the subdomains that you have delegated to Adobe in [!DNL Journey Optimizer].
 Follow either one of the two options below:

 * Set up DMARC on your subdomains, or on the parent domain of your subdomains, **in your hosting solution**.
+You can do it as of now.

 * Set up DMARC on your delegated subdomains **using the upcoming feature in the [!DNL Journey Optimizer] administration UI** - with no extra work on your hosting solution.
+This feature will be available on January 30, 2024.

     >[!CAUTION]
     >